-In terms of the production technology, the variously coloured tapes are all exactly the same material, the only difference being that a different dye bath has been used for them.
-Originally, the colours were chosen based on ideas from the field of colour therapy, but opinions vary as to whether colour therapy could indeed have any added value here.
+In terms of the production technology, the various coloured tapes are all exactly the same material.
+The only difference being that a different dye bath has been used to create the patterns.
+Originally, the colours were chosen based on ideas from the perspective of colour therapy, but opinions vary as to whether colour therapy could indeed have any added value here.
 In practice, an aesthetic choice is often made when using coloured tape.

 Are there any medicines in the tape?

 No, medicaments are not added to the tape.
 The positive effects are realised by combining the specific properties of the tape with the right techniques.

 Can I shower and/or swim with CureTape® on?

 CureTape® is water resistant, so showering, swimming and bathing do not cause any problems.
 The cotton in the tape does absorb some water, it is therefore advisable to dab the tape dry after showering or swimming.

 You are strongly advised not to use a blow-drier or other source of heat to dry the tape, as this may cause skin reactions.
 It is also advisable to avoid sunbathing or the use of a sunbed when using tape.